Temple Heights Mansion

 Doors have been known to open and close by themselves, and sounds of voices float from empty rooms.

-An overnight guest got a thrill when she awoke in the night, and saw through a female spirit, identified as Mary open second floor bedroom door.
-This seen female spirit became a bright ball of mist cross the hallway and float up some stairs.
+An overnight guest got a thrill when she awoke in the night, and saw through a female spirit, identified as Mary, who had opened the guest’s second floor bedroom door.

 Another guest took polaroid pictures of their sofa, that happened to have the family cat sitting on it, looking at something next to it.